Hemolytic–uremic syndrome: Cell damage

 Once Shiga toxin enters the circulation it can travel throughout the body and cause the wide array of end organ damage and the multitude of symptoms seen with HUS.
 Shiga toxin gains entry to cells by binding to globotriaosylceramide (Gb3) which is a globoside found on cell membranes, it is found throughout the body including the surface of the glomerular endothelium of the kidney.
 Shiga toxin gains entry to the cell via Gb3 and endocytosis, it then is transported to the Golgi apparatus where furin cleaves the A subunit of the Shiga toxin.
 It is then transported to the endoplasmic reticulum where it is further cleaved, leaving the A1 subunit of Shiga toxin free.
 The A1 subunit of Shiga toxin inhibits the 28s subunit of the ribosomal rRNA, this leads to inhibited protein production by the ribosomes.
 With the cell's protein synthesis inhibited by Shiga toxin, the cell is destroyed.
 This leads to vascular injury (including in the kidneys where Gb3 is concentrated).
-The vascular injury facilitates the formation of vascular microthrombi which are characteristic of TTP.
-The TTP leads to platelet trapping (and thrombocytopenia), red blood cell destruction (and anemia), and end organ damage that is characteristically seen with HUS and TTP.
+The vascular injury facilitates the formation of vascular microthrombi which are characteristic of thrombotic microangiopathy or TMA.
+The TMA leads to platelet trapping (and thrombocytopenia), red blood cell destruction (and anemia), and end organ damage that is characteristically seen with HUS and thrombotic thrombocytopenic purpura, another cause of TMA.

 One explanation for the greater prevalence of HUS in children and adolescents could be that children have more Gb3 receptors than adults which may be why children are more susceptible to HUS.
 Cattle, swine, deer, and other mammals do not have GB3 receptors, but can be asymptomatic carriers of Shiga toxin-producing bacteria.
 Some humans can also be asymptomatic carriers.
 Once the bacteria colonizes, diarrhea followed by bloody diarrhea, hemorrhagic colitis, typically follows.
 Other serotypes of STEC also cause disease, including HUS, as occurred with E. coli O104:H4, which triggered a 2011 epidemic of STEC-HUS in Germany.